department-of-veterans-affairs/vets-website/_disability/5-eligibility-time-postservice-claim.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

 If you have a service-related disability that presents itself after you have separated, you may be eligible for disability compensation.
+These sorts of disabilities include:

 #### Disabilities That Appear Within One Year After Discharge